cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ### not_equal_to

 Complement of `equal_to`.
-Also has the optional parameters 'value_is_reference' and 'type_insensitive'.
+Also has the optional parameters 'value_is_reference'. 'round_values' and 'type_insensitive'.

 > --OCCUR ^= Y